How many times have you gone on vacation only to return home feeling, well, like you needed another vacation?

 Others dive deeper, booking experiences like lakeside sound therapy with Tibetan singing bowls, or challenge themselves by spending an afternoon learning breathing techniques–part of what’s called the Wim Hof Method–in preparation of being submerged for minutes at a time in a bathtub filled with ice water.

 While “the ice bath challenge” may seem extreme to some, Newell ensures visitors that the ranch “is a safe place to explore your inner reality and to enjoy the profound connection to everything that comes with it.”

 Set on 123 acres in the Dry Creek Valley, The Ranch Estate at NewTree Ranch sleeps eight guests.
 This is the only accommodation at the ranch so guests will have the sprawling property all to themselves, sharing space only with the owners and staff that care for the land–and a few animals.
-The eclectic-but-cozy Wine Country estate has four bedrooms and bathrooms, a large living room with fireplace, a spacious kitchen, and a formal dining room.
+The eclectic-but-cozy Wine Country estate has four bedrooms and bathrooms, a large living room with a fireplace, a spacious kitchen, and a formal dining room.
 Off the back terrace, there’s a solar-heated pool, and a trail leads to a glamping tent complete with hot tub.

-The price to stay at The Ranch Estate is $4,000 per night (for the entire property); a minimum four night stay is required.
+The price to stay at The Ranch Estate is $4,000 per night (for the entire property); a minimum four-night stay is required.
 The plant-based culinary program led by chef Matteo Silverman is an additional cost.
 Meals are designed around the fresh produce from the farm.
 Guests can choose from a variety of board options ranging from $50 to $110 per person, per day.

-The property has strong Wi-Fi connection, but your cellphone may not work here, giving you a good excuse to unplug.
+The property has a strong Wi-Fi connection, but your cellphone may not work here, giving you a good excuse to unplug.